vuejs/v2.vuejs.org/src/v2/guide/components.md

 ```

 And the `data-3d-date-picker="true"` attribute will automatically be added to the root element of `bs-date-input`.

-<p class="tip">If `data-3d-date-picker` is the name of a prop defined by `bs-date-input`, the attribute will **not** be added to its root element.
-When a component defines a prop, that component must explicitly choose what to do with it.</p>

 ### Replacing/Merging with Existing Attributes